slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Every job will be automated until four remain: engineer, entrepreneur, investor, artist."
 -- Sahil Lavingia [1989]*

+> *"My dad sat me down once and said: “There are only two jobs in the world: building or selling.
+If you’re not doing one of those, you’re just an expense.” still think about this."
+-- x@rmcentush*

+> *"Work for companies you would invest in and invest in companies you would work for."
+-- x@morganhousel*

 ### How to advance career?